syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-The following are the category fields which holds the appropriate column names from the dataSource.
+The following are the category fields that holds appropriate column names from dataSource.

 ### categorizeSettings.id 'string'
 {:#members:categorizeSettings-id}

-Binds the id field name in the dataSource to the id of the category data.
+Binds id field name in the dataSource to id of category data.

 #### Default Value